 - For application installation whitelisting, the unwanted apps will be implicitly blacklisted (all apps blacklisted), and the unwanted apps will not be whitelisted. - For application installation blacklisting, the unwanted apps will be explicitly blacklisted.

-Application installation blacklisting must only be used if the AO has not approved unrestricted use of personal apps in the COPE use case.
+Application installation blacklisting must only be used if the AO has not approved unrestricted use of personal apps where a personal and work profile exists.

 6. SPECIAL GUIDANCE